 Hebrew Language Curriculum

 Our small class sizes allow for differentiated instruction for students with varied background and exposure to Hebrew.
-In our 1st – 3rd grade class, those students new to Hebrew will engage in Hebrew Through Movement and learning the Aleph Bet, while others may begin to develop decoding and reading skills by working, with support of the teacher, through a beginning Hebrew curriculum workbook.
-Our older students in 4th – 6th grades will also begin, or continue to develop, their Hebrew skills based on individual needs.
+In Kita Aleph” (our younger students in 2nd to 4th grades) , students new to Hebrew will engage in Hebrew Through Movement and learning the Aleph Bet, while others may begin to develop decoding and reading skills by working, with support of the teacher, through a beginning Hebrew curriculum workbook.
+Our older students in Kita Bet will also begin, or continue to develop, their Hebrew skills based on individual needs.
 Approximately half of our class time of one hour and fifteen minutes will be geared towards Hebrew language learning.

-Twice during the year, the Narberth Havurah Hebrew School students will lead some of the prayers and songs at Shabbat services.
-Throughout the year, students will prepare for these Hebrew School Family Shabbat services by learning to lead prayer and other elements of the service. .
-Music is a key to our experience of prayer, and students will also be challenged in an age appropriate manner to reflect on the questions
+During the year, the Narberth Havurah Hebrew School students will lead some of the prayers and songs at one or two Hebrew School Shabbat services.
+Throughout the year, students will prepare for Hebrew School Family Shabbat by learning main ideas behind key prayers, and will be encouraged in an age appropriate manner to reflect on the question of what is expressed in prayer, and to whom we are praying.
+While learning

 As holidays approach throughout the year, we will explore key holiday themes, and rituals, create art, make music, and/or prepare holiday foods.